sbarkar/media-stack/README.md

 ---

-This README provides a structured and detailed guide based on our conversation.
+This README provides a specific set-up for my use case.
 Remember, while this guide is comprehensive, you might need to adjust it based on specific use cases or changes in software.
-Always refer to official documentation for any third-party software or services.
+Always refer to the official documentation for any third-party software or services.